amepani/Getting-Started-With-JS/README.md

 # Getting-Started-With-JS
-This repository gives you basic idea about how effectively you use JS on client side
+This repository gives you a basic idea about how effectively you use JS on a client side.